mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Note:

-1. To support such insanely ambitious plans, <del>Luke schmoozied up to Matt</del> we very much relied on custom developed apps to:
+1. To support such outrageously ambitious plans, ~~Luke schmoozied up to Matt~~ we very much relied on custom developed apps to:

 ---